top of page

 ✔ Slightly more acidic and intense

 Since an Americano starts with an espresso base, it has a richer and more concentrated taste compared to brewed coffee.
+Slightly darker roast coffees allow the richness of the espresso base to shine through whilst keeping the acidity balanced, a good blend to start with (and the one we serve at The Roastery!) is our Honest blend.

 3. What is a Long Black?